leomarlo/voting-registry-contracts/README.md

 ## For Developers

+### Integration

+If you would like to integrate with the voting contract or the registry please import the package `@leomarlo/voting-registry-contracts` via your preferred package manager.

+### Testing

 Developers may consult the extensive documentation inside the solidity files.
 Compilation of the contracts is done via the [`solc` package](https://www.npmjs.com/package/solc-js).
 The following command bundles the compilation up and copies the output into the `compiler-output` folder, which is created if it doesn't exist:
 ```
 npm run compile
 ```

 ## Contact